genexuslabs/design-systems/packages/mercury/README.md

 In Vite we can inline the base styles to improve the initial load performance.

 > [!TIP]
-> If the CSS bundles were created using the CLI, we recommend adding the `--avoid-hash=base/base` to avoid hashing the base CSS bundle and thus facilitating the path for the base CSS bundle.
+> If the CSS bundles were created using the CLI, we recommend adding the --avoid-hash=base/base to avoid hashing the base CSS bundle and thus make the path to the base CSS bundle simpler.

 ```html
 <!DOCTYPE html>